aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
             (looks at sky)
 But what if he never comes?
 Truly?
 What if the messenger lost our address?
-What if—
+What if...
             (voice cracks)
 What if there is no messenger?

                          MAXIMILIAN
             (rises, alarmed)
 There must be.
-Otherwise—
+Otherwise...

                          GIOVANNI
 Otherwise we waited for nothing.